Cognitive-behavioral therapy is particularly effective for anxiety disorders, depression, and other problems. Is it for you? Read on.

 Throughout CBT, you and your therapist will discuss your progress toward your goals.
 This can be accomplished by having you track the goal (keeping a log of fights with your boyfriend, e.g.), or by using standardized questionnaires or interviews designed to assess specific problems.
 In this way, you and your therapist can scientifically monitor how well the therapy is working.

-CBT is effective because it produces measurable change, typically by helping you learn different ways to handle situations, thoughts or emotions.
+CBT is effective because it produces measurable change, typically by helping you learn different ways to handle situations, thoughts, or emotions.
 How does that change occur?
-Through practicing different skills and different habits.
+By practicing different skills and different habits.
 CBT guides you in this practice through assigned homework exercises you’ll be asked to do between sessions.

 What these exercises are will vary according to the problem being addressed.
 For example, if someone is working toward a goal in CBT of reducing marijuana use, their homework might be to keep written track of every time they used it.
 Another would be someone with depression who agrees to go for a walk in their favorite park every morning.